 - within the last 10 years, you have been convicted or found guilty (whether or not a conviction was recorded) of a disqualifying offence involving fraud, dishonesty, drug trafficking or violence which is punishable by imprisonment for three months or more (whether or not a sentence of imprisonment was imposed); or

 - you have ever had a claim admitted against you from the Victorian Property Fund or Estate Agents' Guarantee Fund.

 For bankruptcy, disqualifying criminal offences and claims against the Victorian Property Fund or Estate Agents' Guarantee Fund you can still apply for, and may be granted, a licence.
 Based on the result of background checks, you may be required to apply for permission to be licensed.
 The BLA will notify you via myCAV.
-For more information, view our Disqualification and permissions page.
+For more information, view Disqualification and permissions.